WebEngage/webengage-unity/README.md

 # WebEngage Unity

-WebEngage Unity plugin is only for Android and iOS apps built with Unity, this will not work on any other platform.
+WebEngage Unity plugin is for Android and iOS apps built with Unity.
+This unity-package will not work on any other platform.

 ## Installation